adamalbsoul/teamsnake/index.md

 ## Characters:
+**Fairy**: When you roll a 1 move 6 squares, When you roll a 6 move 1 square
+---
+**Human**: Climbs up ladders, Falls down snake heads
+---
+**Snake**: Climbs up tails of snakes, Falls down ladders
+---
-**Fairy**: When you roll a 1 move 6 squares, When you roll a 6 move 1 square **Human**: Climbs up ladders, Falls down snake heads **Snake**: Climbs up tails of snakes, Falls down ladders **Zombie**: Ignore both snakes and ladders, but you can't move if you roll a 4, 5 or 6
+**Zombie**: Ignore both snakes and ladders, but you can't move if you roll a 4, 5 or 6

+## Bonus rule:
+When a 6 is rolled all the character cards are shuffled.

 ## Character Cards:
 ![f](fairy.png)